biometricITC/cPP-biometrics/input/BS SD.md

 Mobile biometric verification performance depends on quality of the template that is compared to the samples presented to the TOE.
-The evaluator shall examine that the TOE checks the quality of enrolment and authentication templates based on the assessment criteria to verify a user with an adequate reliability.
+The evaluator shall examine that the TOE checks the quality of enrolment templates and authentication samples based on the assessment criteria to verify a user with an adequate reliability.

 The evaluator shall keep in mind that the assessment criteria for